Nazaré: Beyond the big waves.

 - Let’s divide up Nazaré!
 The town center is called the Praia, and that is where the Praia da Nazaré is, along with many hotels, cafes, and restaurants.

 - Sítio is just up the hill.
-You can walk up the short but steep hill, take the funicular if it is working, drive up or take the bus.
+You can walk (hike) up the short but steep hill, take the funicular if it is working, drive up or take the bus.

 Walk around the fishing village, wander through the lovely narrow streets, perhaps stopping by a café to enjoy a coffee or treat yourself to an ice cream.